Security

 What protects you

-- Authentication — only your Poke agent (authenticated via your Poke OAuth session) can reach the tunnel.
-No one else can send tool calls.
+- Authentication — only your Poke agent (authenticated via Poke OAuth) can reach the tunnel

 - Tunnel isolation — the MCP server only listens on

-- Connection cleanup — old connections are deleted before new ones are created, preventing stale tunnels.
+- Connection cleanup — old connections are deleted before new ones are created

 Best practices